-IHE Delft does not require a language certificate from nationals from: Australia, Barbados, Belize, Botswana, Canada, Cook Islands, Eritrea, Eswatini, Gambia, Ghana, Guyana, India, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Sierra Leone, Singapore, South Africa, Sri Lanka, Trinidad and Tobago, Uganda, UK, USA, Zambia, and Zimbabwe, provided that earlier education is taught in English and is finalised with a bachelor degree.
+IHE Delft does not require a language certificate from nationals from: Australia, Barbados, Belize, Botswana, Canada, Cook Islands, Eritrea, Eswatini, Gambia, Ghana, Guyana, India, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Sierra Leone, Singapore, South Africa, Trinidad and Tobago, Uganda, UK, USA, Zambia, and Zimbabwe, provided that earlier education is taught in English and is finalised with a bachelor degree.

 If you would like to study at IHE Delft, there are fixed English-language requirements which you need to fulfil.
 You must have a recognised English qualification aligned with CEFR level B2 to successfully apply.
 The main certificates and minimum scores accepted are given below.
 Please note that an English Proficiency Statement from your University, confirming that English was the language of instruction, does not replace the English language test that we request.
 We strongly advise applicants to have English language levels equivalent to IELTS 6.5 or higher before the start of their study at IHE Delft.
 Although the minimum entry level of English is only IELTS 6.0 (or equivalent), applicants are expected to further improve their English language skills in the period between admission and enrolment.